top of page

 ↪️ Are you looking for more genealogy resources?

-Grab your copy of this FREE Genealogy Research Guide:
+Grab your copy of these FREE Genealogy Research Guides.

 Speaking of National Websites, the researchers at Trace.com said the Library of Congress is a great website to explore.

-"Although perhaps not a little-known website, many people don’t know that the Library of Congress has many digital collections which can add rich details to genealogical research, including historical photographs and maps, letters and personal papers, newspapers, and audio recordings.
+"Although perhaps not a little-known website, many people don't know that the Library of Congress has many digital collections that can add rich details to genealogical research, including historical photographs and maps, letters and personal papers, newspapers, and audio recordings.

-If you need help hunting down your ancestors in little-known websites, use the Trace professional genealogists team.
+If you need help hunting down your ancestors on little-known websites, use the Trace professional genealogists team.
 They work with talented researchers worldwide to help you with all aspects of your genealogy research.
 Use this link to get a $50 discount off your initial deposit when you set up a project with one of our professional researchers!

 As much as I love the FamilySearch Wiki, some websites have curated similar helpful resources.